 - Date of release

 - List of all updates and fixes included in the release

 - Past version history

-- Refer to the ThemeForest General File Preparation Guidelines for instructions on how to format your documentation.
+- Refer the ThemeForest General File Preparation Guidelines for instructions on how to format your document.